Navigate Your Teen’s Emerging Independence

-My 13 year old wants to spend all her time with her friends.
-What happened to our family?
+"Our 13 year old wants to spend all her time with her friends.
+What happened to our family?"

 It's appropriate for teens to want to spend more time with their peers than their parents as they get older.
-Our job is raising kids to become independent, and that means they need to test their wings by moving out into the wider world.
-Luckily, if we've accepted our child's dependency needs AND affirmed her development into her own separate person, she'll stay fiercely connected to us even as her focus shifts to peers, high school and the passions that make her soul sing.
+Our job is raising our children to become independent people, and that means they need to increasingly test their wings in the wider world, without us there.
+Luckily, if we've accepted our child's dependency needs AND affirmed her development into her own separate person, she'll stay fiercely connected to her family, even as her focus shifts to peers, high school and the passions that make her soul sing.

 It’s critical, during the teen years, for parents to remain their children’s emotional and moral compass.
 Kids will begin to experiment with intimate relationships outside the family, but to do that successfully, they need to be able to rely on those intimate relationships at home remaining solid.

 So it's important for parents to realize that while the teen years mean that parents have to invest extra effort to stay connected, it's crucial to put in that effort.
 And while it's normal for a 17 year old to focus mostly outside the family, a 13 year old who focuses mostly outwards may well be looking for something he wasn’t getting at home.